joaobugelli/joaobugelli/README.md

-Hi, I’m João Bugelli, a Brazilian Data Product Manager focused on AI and data systems.
+Hi, I’m João Bugelli, a Brazilian Product Manager focused on AI and data systems.

 I share what I learn and build at [joaobugelli.com](https://joaobugelli.com).